 Almost everything in nature has a counterpart that balances the scales, so to speak.
 It’s Newton’s third law: for every action there is an equal and opposite reaction.
 CBD is the other side of the teeter totter to THC.
 It is able top block THC’s activation of CB1 receptor.
 That much we know is true.

 THC, CBD, and the Anxiety of a Green Out

-A study has demonstrated that CBD can cancel out the negative side effects of too much THC: anxiety and cognitive challenges being the two key stressors during a green out.
+A study — published in Psychopharmacology (1982) — has demonstrated that CBD can cancel out the negative side effects of too much THC.
+Anxiety and cognitive challenges being the two key stressors during the unwanted ordeal that is a green out.
 As Martin A Lee writes in his book, Smoke Signals, “Cannabidiol balances the buzz and softens the euphoria – or, in some cases, the dysphoria – induced by THC”.
 If you smoke or ingest a balanced THC:CBD ratio you’ll have a relaxed calm and an increase in energy without the added anxiety and excess munchies.
 So it should follow that CBD can cancel the one way trip to hell.
 Right?

-Well, a few years ago, in a 2015 study, researchers found that CBD is a negative allosteric modulator and binds to a different site on the CB1 receptor.
+Well, a few years ago, a study, — published in the British Journal of Pharmacology (2015) — researchers found that CBD is a negative allosteric modulator and binds to a different site on the CB1 receptor.
 After CBD binds, however, the shape of the receptor changes and THC can’t fit anymore.
 This was discovered using cell cultures.
 So, in theory, CBD should modulate the high and even help you come down if you are panicking inside a green out.